ParagEkbote/ParagEkbote.github.io/src/index.md

 ---

 Welcome!
-Here, you can view my journey of learning, building and contributing to the ever-evolving world of **Artificial Intelligence** and **Open Source**.
+Here, I showcase my journey of learning, building and contributing to the ever-evolving world of **Artificial Intelligence**.

 I believe in creating impact through **collaboration** and **innovation**.

 ---

-## **About Me**
-I am always eager to collaborate on projects that allow me to apply my skills while deepening my understanding of the AI field.
-These experiences not only enhance my technical abilities but also provide valuable insights.

-I look forward to connecting with fellow AI enthusiasts, researchers and professionals to explore new opportunities and collectively advance our application of AI.

-### **Technical Skills**

-- **Programming Languages:** Python, Bash, YAML
-- **Frameworks & Libraries:** PyTorch, Git, Jupyter Notebook, Makefile
-- **Machine Learning:** Model Optimization, Fine-Tuning
-- **Writing & Communication:** Effective Communication, Technical Writing

 ---